DialEval-2/DCH-2/README.md

 # Registration

+To obtain the dataset, please access fill [our user agreement form](https://forms.gle/dk3wjqFTEF9k8SAe6).

-To register NTCIR-16 DialEval-2 Task and **obtain the dataset**, please send an email to [dialeval2org@list.waseda.jp](mailto:dialeval2org@list.waseda.jp) with the following information so that we can send you the training data.
+To register NTCIR-16 DialEval-2 Task, please send an email to [dialeval2org@list.waseda.jp](mailto:dialeval2org@list.waseda.jp) with the following information.

 - Team Name (e.g. Waseda)
 - Principal investigator’s name, affilication, email address
 - Names, affiliations, email addresses of other team members
 - Subtasks that you plan to participate: Chinese, English, or BOTH

-Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first
+Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first。

 # Leaderboard